joebullard/slack-translate/command/README.md

 # Slack Translate Command

-For now, this repo provides Google Cloud Functions which can be deployed and configured as Slack slash-commands for translation of messages.
+This part of the repo provides Google Cloud Functions which can be deployed and configured as Slack slash-commands for translation of messages.

 The current architecture requires the language to be sent as